• Skip to primary navigation

 Instructions

-• Remove the outer green leaves from the cauliflower and cut just a tiny portion of the root off, keeping most of it intact.
+• Prepare the cauliflower.
+Remove the outer green leaves from the cauliflower and cut just a tiny portion of the root off, keeping most of it intact.
 Cut the cauliflower into approximately 1-inch slices -- some might break apart, some will stay together -- both are okay.

-• Dredge both sides of each slice into the olive oil on the baking sheet.
+Dredge both sides of each slice into the olive oil on the baking sheet.
 They should be well coated, so drizzle a bit more if necessary.
-Season both sides generously with salt and pepper and then place in the preheated 500 degree F oven.
+Season both sides generously with salt and pepper.

-• Roast until it's deep golden brown, and it's tender all the way through, about 12 minutes per side.
+• Roast.
+Place the baking sheet in the preheated 500℉ oven.
+Roast until it's deep golden brown, and it's tender all the way through, about 12 minutes per side.
 (Flip them over halfway through the cooking process.)

-• While the cauliflower is still hot, add a dab of the butter to each portion and serve.
+• Add the butter and serve.
+While the cauliflower is still hot, add a dab of the butter to each portion and serve.

 Keywords best vegetables to roast, great side dishes for meats and stews